galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank-IVT.md

 ---
 path: "/docs/getting-started/simbank-IVT"
-title: "Running the SimBank IVT"
+title: "Running the supplied SimBank tests"
 ---
+SimBank comes with a selection of prepared Galasa tests:

+- A basic Installation Verification Test (IVT) using a manager that provides a 3270 terminal interface
+- A test that updates an account using web services
+- A test that uses a provisioned account object to perform a series of credit tests.

+## Running the SimBank installation verification test (IVT) - SimBankIVT.java
-SimBank is accompanied by a set of proving tests that start with a basic Installation Verification Test (IVT).
-To follow this example,ensure that Eclipse is running and that you have launched the SimBank server as described [here](/docs/getting-started/simbank).
+1. Ensure that Eclipse is running and that you have launched the SimBank server as described [here](/docs/getting-started/simbank).

-## Loading and running the SimBank installation verification tests (IVT)
 1. Choose *File > New > Example*, select *SimBank example projects* and press *Next*.
 1. Confirm your *New project* prefix (it's OK to leave it as `dev.galasa.simbank`) and press *Finish*.
 In your *Package Explorer* (if it's not visible, choose *Window > Show View > Package Explorer*), two new entries appear:
 ```